supernintendo/moongate/README.md

 ### Overview ###

-Moongate is an experimental web server built with [Elixir](http://elixir-lang.org/).
+Moongate is an experimental web server written in [Elixir](http://elixir-lang.org/).
 It aims to provide a platform for the development of synchronized experiences using a simple DSL (domain-specific language).
 Applications built with Moongate (known as _worlds_) follow a simple paradigm:

 - **Zones**: Zones are general containers of logic that clients can join and leave.
 Once within a zone, a client can subscribe to and interact with the zone's rings. _Zone examples: game levels, chat rooms, web app routes, etc._<br>
 - **Rings**: Rings are groups of objects.
 Every object within a ring conforms to a shared schema and set of behavior.
 Ring members can be added, removed and mutated dynamically. _Ring examples: characters, messages, photo uploads, etc._<br>